simon-friedberger/gzipServer/README.md

 1. You can also get the full ping from the DevTools console by opening the about:telemetry page and running the commands:
    `Cu.import("resource://gre/modules/TelemetrySession.jsm");`
   `ping = TelemetrySession.getPayload()`
-1. If you need Telemetry from the content process in the ping as well, call `TelemetrySession.requestChildPayloads()` before you call `TelemetrySession.getPayload()`.